-Teeth whitening products help to remove surface stains and discolouration, but don’t change the actual colour of the teeth.
-This could be anything from toothpastes to a professional cleaning with your oral hygienist.
+Teeth whitening products help to remove surface stains and discolouration but don’t change the actual colour of the teeth.
+These could be anything from toothpaste to a professional cleaning with your oral hygienist.

 Bleaching is a chemical process which changes the internal colour of the teeth, lightens them and greatly improves how they look.
 There is no such thing as a one size fits all bleaching procedure and each person should have a customised bleaching program that suits them and their teeth.
 In order to maintain the beautiful pearly whites for years to come, its essential to carry out home maintenance using customized bleaching trays an good oral hygiene.

 However, getting this properly done by a qualified oral hygienist or dentist using high quality teeth whitening products means longer lasting results without the damage and minimal to no discomfort.

 The most common reasons your teeth become yellow or stained are:

 Consumption of dark-coloured liquids like coffee, tea, and red wine